 Ethos is committed to supporting economic growth, meaningful Broad-based Black Economic Empowerment¹ (B-BBEE) in South Africa and the eradication of poverty and inequality.
-We do this by setting the strategic compass and vision to drive B-BBEE transformation activities and internal processes in order to monitor, maintain and achieve meaningful, sustainable and successful levels of compliance at Ethos.
+We do this by setting the strategic compass and vision to drive B-BBEE transformation activities at Ethos and at our portfolio companies with our internal processes in order to assist, monitor, and achieve meaningful, sustainable and successful levels of empowerment at Ethos, both internally and externally.
+We also actively monitor our performance and give specific guidance where there are gaps identified.

-We believe that this combination of activities not only supports the South African economy, the government’s economic development policies and our broader stakeholders, but simply makes sound business sense, resulting in improved returns to our investors.
+We believe that this combination of activities not only supports the South African economy, the government’s economic development policies and our broader stakeholders, but also results in improved performance and returns to our investors.

 We embrace the premise of promoting and implementing ‘best in practice’ methodology to Ethos in terms of B-BBEE and firmly believe that our activities enhance social development and economic value.

-Furthermore, the company is continually identifying suppliers and supports black-owned and black-women owned suppliers wherever possible.
+Furthermore, the company is continually identifying potential partners and supports black-owned and black-women owned suppliers wherever possible.

-Ethos is currently rated as a Level 3 contributor under the B-BBEE Codes of Good Practice.
+Ethos is currently rated as a Level 3 contributor under the Financial Sector Codes.
 Should you require additional information regarding our B-BBEE rating please email email@example.com

 A key component of Ethos’ transformation journey is our commitment to hiring exceptional people and developing them across the private equity value chain.
 Integral to this pursuit is our pledge to optimise opportunities for all our staff and embrace diversity in all its facets.